1 9 5 9 – 1 9 6 4 (UK)

 40 x 5 minute episodes

-Another fine five-minute animation series from the prolific Smallfilms team of Oliver Postgate and Peter Firmin.
+This fine five-minute animation series was one of the first creations from the prolific Smallfilms team of Oliver Postgate and Peter Firmin.

 Inspired by the works of Dylan Thomas, the whole series was steeped in Welshness and gave its young viewers a romantic view of the very industrialist Welsh lifestyle the show portrayed.